KateOS: History

 Version 2.0 was published on 2005-04-09, and was no longer based on Slackware.
 It was a long-term edition, the base for further development.
 It was also the first edition using Linux 2.6.

 On 2005-05-06 the name of the project has been changed to KateOS.

-On 2005-05-22 version 2.0.1 was published, providing a tool for managing and remote updating the TGZex packages.
+On 2005-05-22 version 2.0.1 was published, providing a tool for managing and remotely updating the TGZex packages.
 The tool was called Updates, and was written by Piotr Korzuszek.

 On 2005-06-23 version 2.1 was published.
 Updates now could install packages remotely.

 On 12 August 2005, the first Live edition of series II was published.
 It had a more distinctive graphical design, used the squashfs technology (2 GB of data packed on just one CD) and unionfs.

 On 2005-10-13 the last version of Version II was published - 2.3.
-Updates gained new possibilities, and the system had a better hardware autodetection with the Discover tool.
+Updates gained new possibilities, and the system had better hardware autodetection with the Discover tool.